jackiesafari/Memorygame/README.md

 to view the project on your local code editor (I use VS code).

 1. Clone the repository.
 [How to clone repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 2. Open your code editor (I'm using VS Code)
+3. Left click on "index.htm" and select copy path
+4. Open your desired browser (I'm using Google chrome)
+5. Paste the path on your browser
+6. Have fun!